groww1yt-eng/ALPARSLAN/REAL_DATA_SETUP.md

 ### Backend fails to start
 - Make sure port 3001 is not in use
 - Check that yt-dlp is installed
-- Try running: `bun run server` to see error details
+- Try running: `npm run server` to see error details

 ### "Failed to fetch metadata" error
 - Check if the URL is a valid YouTube URL